 2002 December - Roh Moo-hyun, from governing Millennium Democratic Party, wins closely-fought presidential elections.

 2003 October - Biggest mass crossing of demilitarised zone since Korean War: Hundreds of South Koreans travel to Pyongyang for opening of gymnasium funded by South's Hyundai conglomerate.

 2004 February - Parliament approves controversial dispatch of 3,000 troops to Iraq.

-2004 June - US proposes to cut by a third its troop presence.
+2004 June - US proposes to cut its troop presence by a third.
 Opposition raises security fears over the plan.

 2005 June - Kim Woo-choong, the fugitive former head of Daewoo, returns and is arrested for his role in the industrial giant's $70bn-plus collapse.
 In May 2006 he is sentenced to 10 years in jail.